 Claire is a graduate (BA, History & Archaeology) and postgraduate (MA, Irish Archaeology) of University College Cork, and a postgraduate (PgDip Museum Management) of the University of Ulster

-Elaine Cronin joined the Board of the National Print Museum in May 2021 and is a member of the Finance Committee.
+Elaine Cronin joined the Board of the National Print Museum in May 2021.
+She is a member of the Finance Committee and has recently been appointed Company Secretary.
 She has considerable experience across the creative industries and not-for-profit sectors, and previously held management positions in early years arts, theatre, film, festival, and multi-disciplinary settings.
 Elaine currently works in a finance role for a regulatory body in the public sector, and is a non-executive director and charity trustee of a development education organisation.
 She is an Association of Chartered Certified Accountants Affiliate, and a graduate of the National College of Art and Design (BA History of Art and Design and Craft Design, HDip Community Arts Education), University College Dublin (MA Cultural Policy and Arts Management) and the Institute of Public Administration (BBS Accounting).
 Elaine’s professional interests include corporate governance, sustainability, spreadsheet-wizardry, and equality, diversity, and inclusion.

 Honora joined the board of the National Print Museum in 2013.
 Honora is a qualified librarian with more than 30 years of experience of library work in Ireland, the UK and Switzerland.
 She works in the National Library of Ireland where her current role is in the Department of Published Collections, working on acquisitions, cataloguing, preservation and digitisation of collections.